Uniform and Equipment

 EQUIPment

-• Every student is expected to provide the following basic items of equipment for all lessons: pencil case containing black pen (and a spare), green pen, pencil, ruler, eraser, calculator; reading book and an appropriate bag to carry all equipment.
+• Every student is expected to provide the following basic items of equipment for all lessons: pencil case containing two black pens (and a spare), green pen, pencil, ruler, eraser, scientific calculator; reading book and an appropriate bag to carry all equipment.
 In some subjects text books will be issued on loan.

 • Expensive equipment and large sums of money should not be brought into school.
 The school cannot be responsible for the loss of student's property which is brought on site against the advice and rules of the school.